CSPI-QE/ocp-ci-docs/docs/Policy/Maintenance/Scenario_Maintenance_Policy.md

     - chain: interop-acm
     workflow: ipi-aws
 ```
-While scenario expansions must have a passing rehearsal job for the PR to be merged a deprecation does not.
+While scenario expansions must have a passing rehearsal job for the PR to be merged, a deprecation does not.

 ## OpenShift Deployment
 >This responsibility is abstracted away from both the CSPI-QE team and PQE teams to the workflow OWNERS.

-This responsibility falls to whoever the own of the workflow that is being used to deploy the OpenShift environment needed by the OpenShift Layered Product Scenario.
+This responsibility falls to whoever the owner of the workflow that is being used to deploy the OpenShift environment needed by the OpenShift Layered Product Scenario.
 Each workflow will most likely have a different owner.
 If you need support for a problem in a workflow you'll need to find the workflow that you are using in the [release repo's step-registry](https://github.com/openshift/release/tree/master/ci-operator/step-registry) and contact the users in the OWNERS file.

 ## Layered Product Deployment
 >This is the responsibility of the PQE team.